sdelatorrep/elixir_beacon/README.md

 #Configure databases
 ##Create databases
-* Create a DB with the name you want (default name is **elixir_beacon_dev**):
+* Create two databases with the name you want (default names used by the application are **elixir_beacon_dev** and **elixir_beacon_testing**):
 ```
 createdb database_name -h server_host -p server_port -U super_user
 ```
-* Create a user that will be used by the application to connect to the database just created:
+* Create a user that will be used by the application to connect to the databases just created:
 ```
 createuser user_name
 ```
-* Log in the DB and grant privileges to a normal user (that is, not a super user), i. e. the user just created in the previous step:
+* Log in each of the databases and grant privileges to a normal user (that is, not a super user), i. e. the user just created in the previous step:
 ```
 psql database_name -U super_user
 ```